h2zero/esp-nimble-cpp/README.md

  Once  Kconfig.projbuild is working then you will be able to choose the configurations according to your setup or the NewNimBLE-esp32 libraries will be compiled.
 Although you might also need to delete your .pio/build directory before the options appear .. again, the pio run -t menuconfig doens't always notice the new Kconfig files!

-menuconfig will shoe on the main first screen as "NewNimBLE-esp32 configuration  --->     " line
+menuconfig will show on the main first screen as "NimBLE-esp32 configuration  --->     " line

 # Using